RSK bases and Kazhdan-Lusztig cells

 Let $\lambda$ be a fixed partition of $n$.
 Our goal in this section is to study the action of the elements~$C_w$, $\textup{\shape}(w)=\lambda$, on the right cell module~$\rcmodl$.
 More specifically, it is to state Theorem~\ref{t:formula}.
 The motivation for this was already indicated (see~\S\ref{ss:iposchar}): it is to prove analogues of Theorem~\ref{t:irrep} over fields of positive characteristic.
 As too was already indicated (in~\S\ref{ss:iposchar}), there is a bonus to be had: our study enables a different approach to questions about irreducibility of Specht modules.

 As we observe in~\S\ref{ss:encode}, all information about the action can conveniently be gathered together into a matrix~$\bigmatrixl$ which breaks up nicely into blocks of the same size (Proposition~\ref{p:bigmatrix}).
 The non-zero blocks all lie along the diagonal and are all equal to a certain matrix~$\matrixgl$ defined in~\S\ref{ss:cprod}.
 This matrix encodes the multiplication table modulo lower cells of the~$C_w$ of $\textup{\shape}~\lambda$.
-Theorem~\ref{t:formula} gives a formula for its determinant. \mysubsection{On products of $C$-basis elements}\mylabel{ss:cprod} Let $P_1$, \ldots, $P_m$ be the complete list of standard tableaux of shape~$\lambda$.
-We claim:
+Theorem~\ref{t:formula} gives a formula for its determinant.